 Then the asphalt stopped.
 No!
-Neither my bike or me can handle unpaved roads, let alone hilly unpaved roads.
+Neither my bike nor me can handle unpaved roads, let alone hilly unpaved roads.
 We’re too heavy.
 A shepherd told me I should go to Zalin.
 “Longer, but easier.”
 That’s how I ended up camping at guesthouse Pecanin, such a nice place!
-Surprisingly it turned out to be part of Via Dinarica Green biking Trail, wow!
+Surprisingly it turned out to be part of Via Dinarica Green biking trail, wow!

 Road to Jajce